Model Naomi Campbell welcomes baby girl

 "A beautiful little blessing has chosen me to be her mother, So honoured to have this gentle soul in my life there are no words to describe the lifelong bond that I now share with you my angel.
-There is no greater love," Campbell, 50, wrote on Instagram.
+There is no greater love," Campbell, 50, wrote on Instagram here.

 The post had been liked 417,000 times in the hour after it was posted.